NessJade96/List-It/README.md

 21. Went through and changed the user loggedIn? navigation routes.
 Can now add groceryItems to the groceryList.
 Grocery list items now render the the screen.

+22. Groceryitems can now be edited using an update mutation.

 Todo:
-// edit listItems on groceryList page.
+// create an input field on list page where you can add a friends username - this will add to the grocerylist array of users.

+// show what users are on this list - render to the screen

 // Update the nav bar for logged in users info
-// Update grocery lists ( add users) and update grocery items (change amounts etc.)
-// Change the update / active state on the NAV bar to update "shopping list' to say 'yourlists' or the list name, or 'create list'

 // work on frontend visuals

-// create an input field on list page where you can add a friends username - this will add to the grocerylist array of users.
-// show what users are on this list - render to the screen
+- // Change the update / active state on the NAV bar to update "shopping list' to say 'yourlists' or the list name, or 'create list'
-// Update the mobile design (currently too small)
+- // Update the mobile design (currently too small)

 // Go through the readme and update information

 Thank you, Vanessa Bloom <(^.^)>